ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

                                                   required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-volumes is not provided.
       --storage-anti-affinity-volumes strings     Comma separated list of volume identifiers or names to base storage affinity policy against;
                                                   required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-instances is not provided.
       --storage-connection string                 The storage connection type.
-Valid values are "vSCSI".
+Valid values are "vSCSI" and "maxVolumeSupport".
       --storage-pool string                       Storage pool for server deployment (use "ibmcloud pi storage-pools" to see available storage pools).
                                                   Only valid when you deploy one of the IBM supplied stock images.
                                                   Storage tier and pool for a custom image (an imported image or an image that is created from a PVMInstance capture)